 As requested by the CWG-Stewardship, decisions regarding country code top-level domain delegations or revocations would be excluded from standing, until the country code top-level domain community, in coordination with other parties, has developed relevant appeals mechanisms.

-Exclusions: Numbering Resources
+Numbering Resources

-The Address Supporting Organization (ASO) has likewise indicated that disputes related to Internet number resources should be out of scope for the IRP.
+The Address Supporting Organization (ASO) has likewise indicated that disputes related to Internet number resources should be out of scope for the IRP, since an existing dispute settlement mechanism already exists as part of the Icann Address Support Organization Memorandum of Understanding.
 As requested by the ASO, decisions regarding numbering resources would be excluded from standing.

+Protocols and parameters

+The Internet Architecture Board (IAB) has likewise indicated that disputes related to protocols and parameters should be out of scope for the IRP, since an existing dispute settlement mechanism already exists as part of the ICANN / IANA - IETF MoU.
+As requested, decisions regarding protocols and parameter resources would be excluded from standing.

 Standard of Review

 The IRP Panel, with respect to a particular IRP, shall decide the issue(s) presented based on their own independent interpretation of the ICANN Articles and Bylaws in the context of applicable governing law.
 The standard of review shall be an objective examination as to whether the complained-of action exceeds the scope of ICANN’s Mission and/or violates ICANN’s Articles and Bylaws.
 Decisions will be based on each IRP Panelist’s assessment of the merits of the claimant’s case.
 The panel may undertake a de novo review of the case, make findings of fact, and issue decisions based on those facts.

+With respect to PTI – The standard of review will be material breach of PTI obligations under contract with ICANN, whether through action or inaction, where the alleged breach has resulted in material harm to the complainant.

 Composition of Panel and Expertise

 Significant legal expertise, particularly international law, corporate governance, and judicial systems/dispute resolution/arbitration is necessary.
 Panelists should also possess expertise, developed over time, about the DNS and ICANN’s policies, practices, and procedures.
 At a minimum, panelists should receive training on the workings and management of the Domain Name System (DNS).
 Panelists must have access to skilled technical experts upon request.
 In addition to legal expertise and a strong understanding of the DNS, panelists may confront issues where highly technical, civil society, business, diplomatic, and regulatory skills are needed.
 To the extent that individual Panelists have one or more of these areas of expertise, the process must ensure that this expertise is available upon request.